 Students participate in a three-week orientation followed by three 10-week internship rotations within these departments: Environmental Services, Food Services and Rehabilitation Services.
 Students begin their day with an hour-long class, spend up to five hours learning job skills at their internship, then return to the classroom to reflect on their day, discuss challenges and evaluate progress.
 Each student will have two employment planning meetings during each internship period.
 After graduating from the program, the goal is for each student to find a job locally using the work skills learned at Johns Hopkins All Children's Hospital.

 What makes Project SEARCH unique to Tampa Bay?

-Johns Hopkins All Children's Hospital will be the 21st Project SEARCH site in Florida and the first site on Florida's west coast.
+Johns Hopkins All Children's Hospital was the first Project SEARCH site n Florida's west coast.